Unimodular Fake Mobius Functions: Proofs of the main results

 \end{proof}

-Finally, we prove Theorem~\ref{thm:bias-main}$(iii)$.
+Finally, we prove Theorem \ref{thm: bias theorem}$(3)$.

-\begin{proof}[Proof of Theorem~\ref{thm:bias-main}\textup{(iii)}] First, if $c_{1/2}(z,w)=0$ and $\Re(z+w) > 0,$ it is immediate from \eqref{eq: biasexp2} that the pointwise limit of $B_{\mathfrak f}^{\exp}(x;z,w)$ is 0, so there is no persistent bias, and since the limit exists, there is no apparent bias.
-Likewise, if $c_{1/2}(z,w)=0$ and $\Re(z+w) = 0,$ the same arguments in the proof of Theorem~\ref{thm:bias-main}$(ii)$ shows that the limit of $B_{\mathfrak f}^{\exp}(x;z,w)$ does not exist and the logarithmic averages tends to $0,$ so by definition it follows that there is no persistent or apparent bias.
+\begin{proof}[Proof of Theorem \ref{thm: bias theorem}\textup{(3)}] First, if $c_{1/2}(\mathfrak{f};z,w)=0$ and $\Re(z+w) > 0,$ it is immediate from \eqref{eq: biasexp2} that the pointwise limit of $B_{\mathfrak{f}}^{\exp}(x;z,w)$ is 0, so there is no persistent bias, and since the limit exists, there is no apparent bias.
+Likewise, if $c_{1/2}(\mathfrak{f};z,w)=0$ and $\Re(z+w) = 0,$ the same arguments in the proof of Theorem \ref{thm: bias theorem}$(2)$ show that the limit of $B_{\mathfrak{f}}^{\exp}(x;z,w)$ does not exist and the logarithmic average tends to $0,$ so by definition it follows that there is no persistent or apparent bias.